Short Sale Your Kansas City House

 As can be seen, the property value is $200,000, with a remaining mortgage balance of $180,000.
 The borrower fell behind on their mortgage payments and tallied up to $30,000 in backed charges, attorney fees, and late fees, wiping out all of their equity, leaving the homeowner with $10,000 of negative equity.
 The example above is a prime example of how many homeowners lose most or all of their equity, so it is best to seek guidance from an experienced professional before agreeing to a loan modification.

 Deed-in-Lieu of Foreclosure

-A deed in lieu is when a borrower signs the deed to the property back to their lender, so the lender doesn’t have to accelerate foreclosure proceedings.
+A deed in lieu is when a borrower signs the deed to the property back to their lender, so the lender doesn't have to accelerate foreclosure proceedings.
 There are both advantages and disadvantages to this type of agreement.
-The advantage to the homeowner is the release of personal liability to the property, and elimination of debt still owed to the lender.
-The downside is this type of agreement will result in a foreclosure on the borrower’s credit report (200-300 point hit) and can take seven years to fall off.
+The homeowner's advantage is the release of personal liability to the property, and the elimination of debt still owed to the lender.
+The downside is this type of agreement will result in a foreclosure on the borrower's credit report (200-300 point hit) and can take seven years to fall off.